ckan/ckanext-scheming/README.md

 ### `start_form_page`

-Dataset fields may be divided into separate form pages for creation and editing **alpha CKAN feature only**.
+Dataset fields may be divided into separate form pages for creation and editing. **CKAN 2.9+ feature only**.
+Form pages for `dataset` type only supported by CKAN 2.10+ or with https://github.com/ckan/ckan/pull/7032 .
 Adding this key to a field marks this field as the start of a new page of fields.

 ```yaml
 - start_form_page: